A sequential estimation problem with control and discretionary stopping

 Likewise, we introduce the time-changed process

 and note that, in terms of it, the dynamics of \eqref{3.19} are recast as the diffusion equation

-It is important here to note that the stochastic equation \eqref{3.23} admits a strong solution which is unique pathwise, thus also in distribution; in particular, the distribution of the process $Q^u(\cdot)$ {\it does not depend on the control} $\,u(\cdot)\in \U$.
+It is important here to note that the stochastic equation \eqref{3.23}, driven by the $\P^u-$Brownian motion $B^u (\cdot)$, admits a strong solution which is unique pathwise, thus also in distribution; in particular, {\it the distribution of the diffusion process $Q^u(\cdot)$ does not depend on the control} $\,u(\cdot)\in \U$.